 After a tooth has been extracted, it is normal for some bleeding to occur.
 A blood clot needs to form to stop the bleeding and begin the healing process.
 Your doctor will ask you to bite down on gauze to apply pressure to the area for about 30-45 minutes or until the bleeding stops.
 If the bleeding persists, replace the gauze and bite firmly until the bleeding stops.

 Once the blood clot has formed, be careful not to disrupt the area so that it will heal faster.
-Your doctor will ask you to avoid certain activities that may disrupt the blood clot.
+Your doctors at Pristine Family Dentistry will ask you to avoid certain activities that may disrupt the blood clot.

 Please Avoid the Following:

 - Limit exercise for the next 48 hours

 An ice pack should be used to promote the healing process and help limit swelling and postoperative discomfort.
 Take medications and follow all postoperative instructions as recommended by your doctor.